arbor-sim/arbor/doc/co_interconnectivity.rst

 Interconnectivity
 #################

-Networks consist of two components, nodes (cells) and edges (synapses).
-In biology we find two kinds of synapses: chemical and electrical.
-In Arbor chemical processes are *not* modelled, only their electrical implications.
-You will not be able to define the chemical structure of a neurotransmitter and insert it into an Arbor synapse, for instance.
-To avoid confusion, Arbor calls its edges *connection*s and models the biological synapse as an electrical transmission delay.
-Arbor also has a *gap junction*, which lets currents pass through directly.
-On cells (more on cells :ref:`here <modelcells>`) you can make connection sites and junction sites, and in a recipe you define which sites on which cells are in fact connected.
+Networks can be regarded as a sort of graph, where the nodes are cells and the edges describe the communications between them.
+In Arbor, two sorts of edges are modelled: a connection abstracts the propagation of action potentials (spikes) through the network, while a gap junction is used to describe a direct electrical connection between two cells.
+Connections only capture the propagation delay and attenuation associated with spike
+connectivity: the biophysical modelling of the chemical synapses themselves is the responsibility of the target cell model.

+Connection sites and gap junction sites are defined on locations on cells (more on cells :ref:`here <modelcells>`).
+A recipe lets you define which sites are connected to which.

 .. _modelconnections: